w00dstuck/vps/README.md

 ## How to get VPS server

-For new masternode owners, **[url=https://contabo.com/?show=vps]Contabo[/url]** is recommended as a VPS hosting provider, but other providers that allow direct root SSH login access and offer Ubunto 16.04 may work.
+For new masternode owners, **Contabo** is recommended as a VPS hosting provider, but other providers that allow direct root SSH login access and offer Ubunto 16.04 may work.

 You can use the following  link to sign up with Contabo for VPS hosting: